-Azure Sphere SDK Preview for Visual Studio supports development on Windows using the Visual Studio integrated development environment (IDE).
-Azure Sphere requires Visual Studio Enterprise, Professional, or Community 2019 version 16.04 or later, or 2017 version 15.9 or later.
+Azure Sphere SDK for Visual Studio supports development on Windows using the Visual Studio integrated development environment (IDE).
+Azure Sphere requires Visual Studio Enterprise, Professional, or Community 2019 version 16.4 or later.

-The Azure Sphere SDK Preview for Windows supports development on the Windows command line.
+The Azure Sphere SDK for Windows supports development on the Windows command line.

 You can use either SDK with VS Code.
 You cannot install both SDKs on the same PC.